[Feature] EU banks in Russia: next in line for asset-grab?

 But even if the optimists are right, that still leaves the other danger — of being seen as a "sponsor" of Putin's horrifying war.

-That's what Ukraine has called OTP and Raiffeisen, prompting such stigma that the Hungarian government is vetoing EU military and financial assistance to Kyiv unless it first clears its bank's name.
+That's what Ukraine has called OTP and Raiffeisen, creating such stigma that the Hungarian government is vetoing EU military and financial assistance to Kyiv unless it first clears its bank's name.

 "The modern world demands not just quality but also social responsibility from brands," Zagrebelska said.